ray-idempiere/tw.idempiere.requestkanban/README.md

 The tw.idempiere.requestkanban module aims to provide iDempiere users with an intuitive, visual interface for request management.
 Utilizing the Kanban methodology, users can easily track the entire lifecycle of a request from creation to completion, thereby improving work efficiency and team collaboration.

 🚀 Features
-Request Visualization: Displays all pending requests as movable cards for quick comprehension.
+1.Request Visualization: Displays all pending requests as movable cards for quick comprehension.

-Kanban Mode: Supports drag-and-drop operations, allowing users to easily change the status or stage of a request.
+2.Kanban Mode: Supports drag-and-drop operations, allowing users to easily change the status or stage of a request.

-iDempiere Integration: Directly and seamlessly integrates with iDempiere's core Request system.
+3.iDempiere Integration: Directly and seamlessly integrates with iDempiere's core Request system.

-Clean Dashboard: Provides a full-screen dashboard interface with a green background, focusing purely on task management.
+4.Clean Dashboard: Provides a full-screen dashboard interface with a green background, focusing purely on task management.

 🛠️ Technical Details
 Project Startup File (ZUL)